guyleonard/genomics_adventure/chapter_4/task_1.md

 ln -s ../../precomputed/denovo_assembly/assembly .
 ```

-The command you would use to run SPAdes is this (do not run, it would take XX hours):
+The command you would use to run SPAdes is this (do not run, it would take ~3 hours):
 ```bash
 spades.py -o assembly -1 ../sequencing_data/ecoli/read_1_val_1.fq.gz -2 ../sequencing_data/ecoli/read_2_val_2.fq.gz
 ```